mainmatter/playbook/project-flow/full-service/README.md

 the foundation for the implementation phase.
 Of course, they can change any time, but it's what we start with. <We could give this a name, e.g., the "bundle" or whatever>.

+- define what is included and what is not
+- identify potential for incremental version of each feature/flow, write these down
+- agree on bundle, estimate

 ## Execution